GLOBAL MARKETS-China selloff sparks gloomy 2016 start for stocks

 Stocks in Europe tumbled, with Germany's DAX index closing down 4.28 percent and the pan-European FTSEurofirst 300 index falling 2.53 percent at 1,401.16.

-The selloff had more to do with geopolitical concerns than China's economy, which has been slowing but does not show signs of a hard landing as some fear, said Jeffrey Kleintop, Chief Global Investment Strategist at Charles Schwab in Boston.
+The selloff has more to do with geopolitical concerns than China's economy, which as been slowing but does not show signs of a hard landing as some fear, said Jeffrey Kleintop, Chief Global Investment Strategist at Charles Schwab in Boston.

 "Today's move is probably more about drama than data, since the data has actually been holding up OK," he said.
 "Over the last year, we've seen a number of these sharp daily moves in the markets tied to geopolitics that only lasted a day," he said.